sklasek/portfolio/README.md

-# public
+# portfolio
-Maybe people on the internet will find the code in here useful.
+A collection of scripts and workflows that folks on the internet might find useful.
-(Ok there's nothing here yet, but maybe this will change one day soon)